• Blog home

 Stats Training Materials – Statistical Inference & Hypothesis Testing

-March 8, 2019 By Nigel
+March 8, 2025 By Nigel Marriott

 Mention P-values and most people will probably shudder at some memory of an incomprehensible lecture or lesson on statistical tests.
 Words like null hypotheses, t-tests, statistical significance might pop into your mind with little understanding of what they are about.
 What you may know is that scientists have to report a p-value for any experiment they do or do they?